-13 A legacy FAC-C certification at the appropriate level may be used in lieu of the required training.
+&lt;sup>13 A legacy FAC-C certification at the appropriate level may be used in lieu of the required training for each level, I, II, or III.
 Example: an individual applies for a Level III warrant; the individual could use a legacy Level II FAC-C certification in lieu of the training listed in Figure 4-2 for Level II and Level I and would only have to take the additional Level III training.
+This requirement starts in May 2024 for all FAC-C (Professional) certifications.
+The continuous learning period ending in April 2024 is 80 CLPs.

-Figure 4-2 Training Requirements 14
+Figure 4-2 Training Requirements

-Warrant Level Training CON 1100 (Guiding Principles) Lavall CON 1200 (Pre-Award) Level I CON 1300 (Award) CON 1400 (Post-Award) FAC 031 Small Business Programs CLC 046 DoD Sustainable Procurement Program (or FAC 028 & FAC 038) CLC 058 Introduction to Contract Pricing CMC 105 Undefinitized Contract Actions (UCA) Administration FCL-CM-2500 Category Management 101 CON 216 Legal Considerations in Contracting Level II HBS 428 Negotiating Level II Electives-120 CLPs: Electives may be one course or a series of courses.
+Warrant Level Training CON 1100 (Guiding Principles) Level CON 1200 (Pre-Award) Levell CON 1300 (Award) CON 1400 (Post-Award) EAC 021 Small Business Dreations FAC 031 Small Business Programs CLC 046 DoD Sustainable Procurement Program (or FAC 038) CLC 058 Introduction to Contract Pricing CMC 105 Undefinitized Contract Actions (UCA) Administration FCL-CM-2500 Category Management 101 CON 216 Legal Considerations in Contracting Level II HBS 428 Negotiating Electives-120 CLPs: Electives may be one course or a series of courses.
 At least 96 CLPs should consist of courses eight hours in length or more.
 Courses may be classroom, online, or a combination of the two.
 Topics must be related to acquisition and may include general business courses such as statistics or budgeting.
 Topics of subject areas may also be in a technical area related to the individual's specific work, such as IT.
 CLPs obtained for Credentials taken through DAU or FAI will count in their entirety.
 Leadership-40 CLPs: The leadership requirement may be met with one course or a series of courses.
 Each course should be at least eight hours in length and can be classroom, online, or a combination of the two.
 Topics must be related to leadership and/or management.
-Electives-120 CLPs: Level III Electives-120 CLPs: Electives may be one course or a series of courses.
-At least 96 CLPs should consist of courses Level III eight hours in length or more.
+Electives-120 CLPs: Level III Electives may be one course or a series of courses.
+At least 96 CLPs should consist of courses eight hours in length or more.
 Courses may be classroom, online, or a combination of the two.
 Topics must be related to acquisition and may include general business courses such as statistics or budgeting.
 Topics of subject areas may also be in a technical area related to the individual's specific work, such as IT.
 CLPs obtained for Credentials taken through DAU or FAI will count in their entirety.